sassoftware/viya4-iac-azure/docs/user/TestingPhilosophy.md

 These test are still a work-in-progress.
 We will update these sections once we have more examples to reference.

-## How to run the tests locally
+## How to Run the Tests Locally

-Before changes can be merged, we require all unit tests to pass as part of our CI/CD process.
+Before changes can be merged, all unit tests must pass as part of the SAS CI/CD process.
 Unit tests are automatically run against every PR using the [Dockerfile.terratest](../../Dockerfile.terratest) Docker image.
-Please refer to [TerratestDockerUsage.md](./TerratestDockerUsage.md) document for more information regarding locally running the tests.
+Refer to [TerratestDockerUsage.md](./TerratestDockerUsage.md) document for more information about running the tests locally.

 ## Additional Documents